cocoahuke/patch_shadowsocksR/README.md

 The following tutorial will help you use ShadowSocket in Macos10.10

-I've been using older versions of ShadowSocket before, but then when my SS provider updated their server(New: Protocol/OBFS), older version of shadowsocks is no longer be use
+I've been using older versions of ShadowSocket before, but then when my SS provider updated their server(New: Protocol/OBFS), older versions of shadowsocks can not be used anymore

 Although the program can normally open, But one of executable program in application bundle (ShadowsocksX-R.app/Contents/Resources/ss-local), This one is not running